jrb-s2c-github/atomika/README.md

 *repo, admin:public_key, user, and admin:gpg_key*.

 ## Testing Ingress and MetalLB LoadBalancer
+This is performed at the end of the boot, but are documented here for the sake completion.

 1) Run 'kubectl get service ingress-nginx-controller --namespace=ingress-nginx' and check that an IP address has been assigned to field "EXTERNAL-IP".
 This means MetalLB is listening on this IP address.
 2) Run 'kubectl create deployment demo --image=httpd --port=80' to install web server
 3) Run 'kubectl expose deployment demo' to expose web server as service
 4) Run 'kubectl create ingress demo --class=nginx --rule www.demo.io/=demo:80' to create Ingress resource
+5) Determine external IP of Ingress (kubectl -n ingress-nginx get svc ingress-nginx-controller) and add a DNS mapping to it in the hosts (/etc/hosts or C:\Windows\System32\drivers\etc\hosts) file
 5) Open www.demo.io inside a web browser or on any node in the cluster and check that "It works!" is displayed

 See https://kubernetes.github.io/ingress-nginx/deploy/#quick-start for more